benedictekh/programvarearkitektur/README.md

 ## 1 Installing project <br/>
 ### 1.1 Getting started <br/>
 To run the application you need to install [Android Studio](https://developer.android.com/studio/?gclid=CjwKCAjwv4_1BRAhEiwAtMDLsozFvTbQdD1gDDKtKmX58Udj2DvLeoF2hyhyzdcBArlbnsQCdAUq6RoCfMYQAvD_BwE&gclsrc=aw.ds).
 The project is andorid speciefied so you need two android emulators to run the multiplayer game.
-If you dont have an adoid device Android Studio comes with the possibility to run on an emulator (see section 1.3) <br/>
+If you dont have an android device Android Studio comes with the possibility to run on an emulator (see section 1.3) <br/>

 ### 1.2 Cloning the project </br>

- After downloading Android Studio you can clone the prodject.
-This is done by entering the termningal and navigate into the folder of your choosing, then clone gitLab repo with SSH/HTTP key:
+ After downloading Android Studio you can clone the project.
+This is done by entering the termnial and then navigate into the folder of your choosing.
+Clone gitLab repo with SSH/HTTP key:
  ```bash
   git clone https://gitlab.stud.idi.ntnu.no/progark_25/battleships.git
 ```